chengchunhsu/WSIS_BBTP/INSTALL.md

 ## Installation

 ### Requirements:
-- PyTorch 1.0 from a nightly release.
-It **will not** work with 1.0 nor 1.0.1.
+- PyTorch 1.0.1.
 Installation instructions can be found in https://pytorch.org/get-started/locally/
 - torchvision from master
 - cocoapi
 - yacs